funkygao/fae/README.md

 *   mysql conn timeout not working
 *   vBucket for cluster sharding, what about each kingdom is a shard?
-*   what about remote peer conn when shutdown?
 *   hot reload config
 *   fae graceful shutdown
     - https://github.com/facebookgo/grace